 Take the guesswork out of the undergraduate admissions process with its informative Step-by-Step Guide.

-If you would like to learn more about our undergraduate programs, please visit us at one of our many in-person information sessions this fall.
+If you would like to learn more about our undergraduate programs, please visit us at one of our many in-person information sessions.

-ONLINE ADMISSIONS - For admmissions to an online degree program, please use the Online Admissions process listed below.
+ONLINE ADMISSIONS - For admissions to an online degree program, please use the Online Admissions process listed below.

 Some programs have additional start date options of spring or summer.
 Check your program of choice.